-In the spirit of Linked Research, I try to write the occasional article in HTML and self-publish it on the Web.
-The articles below were accepted for presentation on workshops after peer review.
-Your feedback on them is welcome.
-Also see my other publications.
+In the spirit of Linked Research, I try to publish articles in HTML and self-publish them on the Web.
+The articles below were accepted for conferences or journals after peer review.
+Your feedback on them is most welcome.
+Also see my full publication list.

 Workshop on Linked Data on the Web, 2017